miage-lille/intoduction-to-node-js/TOOLING.md

 ## Pre-commit hook

-We defined good practice about code.
+We defined good practices about code.
 The last thing we want is to generate GIT DIFF because someone commit before using eslint and prettier.

 If you have your own GIT server you could define pre-commit hooks server-side.
 But here we're using Github ! (╥﹏╥) Sure you could use pre-commit hook client side but each developer need to setup the hook : how to be sure that everybody use the hook ?
 To do so we will use `lint-staged` and `husky` libs !